Select Page

 The main causes of the Berlin Blockade include:

-- The Cold War: The ongoing rivalry between the Soviet Union and the Western Allies put Berlin in the spotlight as a divided city.
+• The Cold War: Due to that the civil confrontation between the Soviet Union and the Western Allies place Berlin firmly as a divided city.

 The Berlin Blockade had far-reaching consequences:

-- NATO Formation: The Berlin Blockade played a significant role in the establishment of the North Atlantic Treaty Organization (NATO), as the Western Allies sought a collective defense against Soviet aggression.
+• NATO Formation: The Berlin Blockade has a particular importance in the formation of NATO the Western Allies strived for a common defense against Soviets.

-- East and West Germany division: The blockade further deepened the division between East and West Germany, leading to the eventual construction of the Berlin Wall in 1961.
+• East and West Germany division: It mainly worsened the relations between east and west Germany paving way for construction of the Berlin wall in 1961.

 Key Players